Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 She put a hand on his back. *"Entiendo."*

 He rubbed the wheel ruefully.
 "Let’s go for a walk.
-I need the practice and the doctor says I should use this thing more anyway…"
+I need the practice and the doctor says I should use this thing more anyway..."

 "You should.
 It’s supposed to *increase* your mobility, Dad."